cs-ed/impacts-atorresteach/README.md

 - Testing program code and correcting errors
 - Documenting and explaining how program code works

-####Social Impact of Computer Science
+#### Social Impact of Computer Science

 Recall Facts and Basic Concepts
--Students will need to define
+- Students will need to define

 Explain Ideas and Concepts

--Students will need to design a program and provide an explanation of how the alogorithm will functions
+- Students will need to design a program and provide an explanation of how the alogorithm will functions

 Use Information in New Situations

--Students will use information they have learned about algorithms to determine if a given algorithm could have either a positive or negative affect in society.
+- Students will use information they have learned about algorithms to determine if a given algorithm could have either a positive or negative affect in society.
 Students will determine

 Draw Connections Among Ideas